What Is a Fruitarian Diet?

 Eating more than 10 percent of calories from fat leads to diabetes, stroke and cancer, studies show.
 Consuming more than 10 percent of calories from protein results in low energy and acid toxemia, a precursor for arthritis and cancer, studies also show.
 The average American eats 42 percent carbohydrates, 16 percent protein and 42 percent fat.
 No wonder 70-plus percent of Americans are overweight or obese, with diabetes, prediabetes and undiagnosed diabetes affecting one out of three Americans!
 Two out of five men and one of out three women will face a cancer diagnosis in their lifetime.

-As highlighted in 100-plus Raw Vegan Transformations published in Fruit-Powered Digest as well as in some Fruit-Powered Video installments, eating a fruitarian diet can help people prevent and heal from many health challenges such as obesity, diabetes, heart disease and cancer.
+As highlighted in 100-plus Raw Vegan Transformations (fruitarian before-and-after stories) published in Fruit-Powered Magazine as well as in some Fruit-Powered Video episodes, eating a fruitarian diet can help people prevent and heal from many health challenges such as obesity, diabetes, heart disease and cancer.
 The reason for this is our natural diet provides optimal conditions for detoxification and healing to occur.
 The body always strives to achieve homeostasis, or a state of equilibrium.

 The Importance of Tender Greens and Counting Calories While Leading a Fruitarian Diet

 I recommend 3 to 5 percent of our calories come from tender greens.
 I don’t believe human beings are designed to eat kale, collard greens and other cruciferous vegetables, so lettuce and celery are the best options for these mineral-rich greens.
 Three to 5 percent of calories from tender greens sounds minimal, but once you start counting calories, you’ll see tender greens contain few calories, with romaine lettuce offering 77 calories a pound and red leaf lettuce and celery offering 73 calories a pound.